-The NSW Government is supporting the maintenance and monitoring of the water and sewerage systems in eligible Aboriginal communities to
+The NSW Government is supporting the capital upgrade and operation, maintenance and monitoring of the water and sewerage systems in eligible Aboriginal communities to improve services.

 Eligible discrete Aboriginal communities involved in the program

-The 61 Eligible discrete Aboriginal communities involved in the Aboriginal Communities Water and Sewerage Program are:
+The 61 Eligible discrete Aboriginal communities and 3 special purpose communities involved in the Aboriginal Communities Water and Sewerage

 In 2004, NSW Health established a working group to investigate infrastructure needs in discrete Aboriginal communities.

-The 2007 report of the working group led to a full water and sewerage survey in each discrete Aboriginal communities.
+The 2007 report of the working group led to a full water and sewerage survey in each discrete Aboriginal community.